sah2ed/siteminder-docs/README.md

 2.2.
 Console tab #2

 - `cd siteminder-zuul-proxy/`
-- `vim src/main/resources/application.yml` # edit it to use the URL of the first app (by uncommenting `url: http://localhost:8080/`)
+- `vim src/main/resources/application.yml` # use the URL of the first app (by uncommenting `url: http://localhost:8080/`)
 - `mvn spring-boot:run`